Igor Stravinsky: Student compositions

-After Stravinsky's father died in 1902 and the young composer became more independent, he became increasingly involved in Rimsky-Korsakov's circle of artists.
-His first major task from his new teacher was the four-movement Piano Sonata in F-sharp minor in the style of Glazunov and Tchaikovsky – he paused temporarily to write a cantata for Rimsky-Korsakov's 60th birthday celebration, which the elder composer described as "not bad".
-Soon after finishing the sonata, the student began his large-scale Symphony in E-flat, (Note: The Symphony in E-flat was designated Opus 1, though Stravinsky's inconsistent use of Opus numbers makes them futile.) the first draft of which he finished in 1905.
+After Fyodor died in 1902, Stravinsky became more independent and increasingly involved in Rimsky-Korsakov's circle of artists.
+Stravinsky's first major task from Rimsky-Korsakov was the four-movement Piano Sonata in F-sharp minor in the style of Glazunov and Tchaikovsky – Stravinsky paused temporarily to write a cantata for Rimsky-Korsakov's 60th birthday celebration, which the latter described as "not bad".
+Soon after finishing the sonata, Stravinsky began his large-scale Symphony in E-flat, (Note: The Symphony in E-flat was designated Opus 1, though Stravinsky's inconsistent use of Opus numbers makes them futile.) the first draft of which he finished in 1905.
 That year, the dedicatee of the Piano Sonata, Nikolay Richter, performed it at a recital hosted by the Rimsky-Korsakovs, marking the first public premiere of a Stravinsky piece.

 After the events of Bloody Sunday in January 1905 caused the university to close, Stravinsky was not able to take his final exams, resulting in his graduation with a half-diploma.
-As he began spending more time in Rimsky-Korsakov's circle of artists, the young composer became increasingly cramped in the stylistically conservative atmosphere: modern music was questioned, and concerts of contemporary music were looked down upon.
+As he began spending more time in Rimsky-Korsakov's circle of artists, Stravinsky became increasingly cramped in the stylistically conservative atmosphere: modern music was questioned, and concerts of contemporary music were looked down upon.
 The group occasionally attended chamber concerts oriented to modern music, and while Rimsky-Korsakov and his colleague Anatoly Lyadov hated attending, Stravinsky remembered the concerts as intriguing and intellectually stimulating, being the first place he was exposed to French composers like Franck, Dukas, Fauré, and Debussy.
-Nevertheless, Stravinsky remained loyal to Rimsky-Korsakov – the musicologist Eric Walter White suspected that the composer believed compliance with Rimsky-Korsakov was necessary to succeed in the Russian music world.
-Stravinsky later wrote that his teachers' musical conservatism was justified, and helped him build the foundation that would become the base of his style.
+Nevertheless, Stravinsky remained loyal to Rimsky-Korsakov – musicologist Eric Walter White suspected that the former believed that compliance with the latter was necessary to succeed in the Russian music world.
+Stravinsky later wrote that Rimsky-Korsakov's musical conservatism was justified and helped him build the foundation that would become the base of his style.
+In 1908, he sent Rimsky-Korsakov the score to Feu d'artifice.
+It was returned with the note: "Not delivered on account of death of addressee."